Oniscus asellus

-Oniscus asellus, the common woodlouse, is one of the largest and most common species of woodlouse native to the British Isles and Western and Northern Europe, growing to long and wide.
+Oniscus asellus, the common woodlouse, is one of the largest and most common species of woodlouse native to the British Isles and Western and Northern Europe, growing to 16 mm long and 6 mm wide.
 Oniscus asellus was first described by Swedish biologist Carl Linnaeus in his Systema Naturae, and is a very common species, representing in Britain "the archetypal 'woodlouse' familiar to the general public".
 It lives in a great variety of habitats, but favours damp conditions, especially under rotting wood.
 O. asellus is also a successfully synanthropic species, dwelling in gardens, walls, and inside houses.

 Classification

 Oniscus asellus was described as Oniscus Aſellus in the tenth edition of Systema Naturae by Carl Linnaeus in 1758.
 Numerous other names, many also in the genus Oniscus but two in the genus Porcellio, have since been identified as taxonomic synonyms of Linnaeus' species.
 O. asellus is commonly known as the common woodlouse.

 The subspecies common in most of the world is O. asellus asellus, but in western France and southeastern Britain, a genetically distinct form of the common woodlouse has been identified and classified as the subspecies O. asellus occidentalis.
 Described in 1994 by David Bilton it tends to be smaller but more colourful, and has a slightly different body shape.
 The two subspecies are able to interbreed and produce hybrids which mix their physical characteristics.